-Now, my exercise consist of walking and hiking with my German shepherd daily for 30-45 minutes and doing gentle yoga 4 days a week.
+Now, my exercise consists of walking and hiking with my German shepherd daily for 30-45 minutes and doing gentle yoga 4 days a week.
 That’s all it takes– not an exercise warrior mentality!

 Every good fitness program starts with walking.
 Walking, by far, is the most underrated form of exercise.
 Not only does it burn calories, it also reduces stress and helps regulate your wake-sleep cycle, especially if done outdoors.
 Not just strolling, but a good pace walk.

 My cholesterol runs around 141 these days.
 And my blood pressure?
 Well, see for yourself…and NO meds for it.
 And my joints…they’re excellent!
 No more inflammation and pain.
 I no longer worry about a slowing metabolism as I age or needing to forever increase my exercise program.
 These days, I’m older and smarter.
 I know the truth.